joshwg/gemini_pwd/deploy/DEPLOYMENT.md

 # Gemini PWD Deployment Guide

-This guide will help you deploy the Gemini Password Manager application to a Linux server using Apache2 as a reverse proxy and systemd for service management.
+This guide will help you deploy the Gemini PWD application to a Linux server using Apache2 as a reverse proxy and systemd for service management.

 ## Prerequisites